vraravam/git_scripts/README.md

 These are some scripts that I use constantly when dealing with multiple git repositories.

+To use, them, simply add the cloned folder to the `PATH` env var!

 ## run_all.sh
 ----------
 This script is typically run from the common parent directory.